Constitution

 3. Voting at the Annual General Meeting.

 a.
-Unless otherwise provided in the constitution of association, a resolution shall, in order to be valid, be passed by a simple majority of the votes cast.
+Unless otherwise provided in the constitution of society, a resolution shall, in order to be valid, be passed by a simple majority of the votes cast.
 No member has more than one vote, and no one can vote on behalf of others.
 Blank votes shall be deemed not to have been cast.

 b.
 Elections take place in writing if there is more than one proposal or a request is made to make it in writing.
 Blank votes, or votes on proposals or candidates who are not nominated, do not count, and the votes are considered not cast.

 c.
-Election of committee members shall take place individually, and if no candidate obtains more than half of the votes cast, re-election shall be held between the two candidates who have obtained the most votes.
+Election of board members shall take place individually, and if no candidate obtains more than half of the votes cast, re-election shall be held between the two candidates who have obtained the most votes.
 If there is a tie in the re-election of a candidate, the election is decided by drawing lots.

 4. Special General Meeting.

 a.
-Special General Meetings are held when the committee so decides, or when at least one third (1/3) of the members so requires it.
+Special General Meetings are held when the board so decides, or when at least one third (1/3) of the members so requires it.
 Notice is given in the same way as for Annual General Meetings, with at least 14 days’ notice.

 b.
 A Special General Meeting (EGM) can only deal with and make a decision in the matters announced in the notice.

 §9.
-Committee
+Board

 a.
-Implement General Meeting resolutions.
+Implement Annual General Meeting resolutions.

 b.
 Appoint any sub-committees or persons who are to perform special tasks, and prepare guidelines for these.